Physical Sciences & Engineering

 4 Credits / 3.0 Periods for Laboratory, 3.0 Periods for Lecture

 Earth's physical processes and impacts on human environments via the atmosphere, biosphere, lithosphere and hydrosphere.
-Topics and practical experiences include severe weather, climate change, biomes and ecosystems, landform processes; mountain building and erosion by rivers, glaciers, waves and wind, topographic maps.
-Prerequisites: None.
+Topics and practical experiences include severe weather, climate change, biomes / ecosystems, landform processes; mountain building and erosion by rivers, glaciers, waves, wind, and using various topographic mapping data.

 Fulfills: Natural Sciences Quantitative [SQ]; Natural Sciences Quantitative [SQ]-in combo